 One of the most significant creditor constituencies in the Debtors' chapter 11 cases is a relatively small number of equipment and construction vendors who purported to hold claims against the Debtors and wholly-owned, non-debtor subsidiaries of GCL in excess of \$497,000,000.
 Many of these vendors are essential to the restructuring because the Debtors' network is based on equipment manufactured by them.
 These vendors maintain the Debtors' network systems, provide warranty and other services, and grant the use of certain intellectual property.
 Moreover, many of these vendors hold claims against non-debtor affiliates who are not entitled to the protections of the Bankruptcy Code.
 Accordingly, the Debtors entered into negotiations with these vendors to try to resolve their claims and the claims that the Debtors have against them.

 On August 15, 2002, the Debtors filed a motion to approve settlements with six of these vendors.
-On August [], 2002, the Debtors supplemented that motion with a settlement that had been attained with one additional vendor.

-The Debtors' motion, including the supplement, outlined the terms of settlements with seven equipment and construction vendors: Alcatel ASN, Lucent, Hitachi Telecom (USA) Inc., Juniper Networks (U.S.) Inc., Level 3 Communications, LLC, Nortel Networks, Inc. and Sonus Networks, Inc. In substance, the settlements compromised the \$497,000,000 in monetary defaults existing under executory contracts with these vendors in exchange for payments aggregating approximately \$113,500,000 to be made in certain fixed installments upon approval of the settlements, confirmation of the Plan, and at fixed points in calendar years 2003 and 2004.
-In addition, the vendors received general unsecured claims in these chapter 11 cases aggregating approximately \$82,000,000 and the Debtors agreed to submit to one such vendor certain tax refunds if received from the government.
+On August [\\\].September 3, 2002, the Debtors supplemented that motion with a settlement that had been attained with one additional vendor.
+The Debtors' motion, including the supplement, outlined the terms of settlements with seven equipment and construction vendors: Alcatel ASN, Lucent, Hitachi Telecom (USA) Inc., Juniper Networks (U.S.) Inc., Level 3 Communications, LLC, Nortel Networks, Inc. and Sonus Networks, Inc. In substance, the settlements compromised the approximately \$497,000,000,419,000,000 in monetary defaults existing under executory contracts with these vendors in exchange for payments aggregating approximately \$113,500,00070,000,000 to be made in certain fixed installments upon approval of the settlements, and confirmation of the Plan, and at fixed points in calendar years 2003 and 2004.
+In exchange approximately \$82,000,00054,000,000 and the Debtors also agreed to purchase certain goods and services from such vendors in 2002 and, in limited circumstances, 2003 and 2004.
 In exchange, the Debtors obtained numerous benefits, including:

-- A release of the \$497,000,000 in monetary defaults under the executory contracts and all other claims that the vendors may have against the Debtors; - waiver of all cure costs under the executory contracts that the Debtors might otherwise be obligated to satisfy in full under the provisions of the Bankruptcy Code; - waivers of certain termination fees relating to executory contracts the Debtors' desired to terminate to dramatically reduce operating costs going forward; - transfers of title to certain land, segments, systems, and systems upgrades as to which the Debtors did not previously possess title or as to which title was disputed; - reductions aggregating \$24,500,000 in calendar year 2002 in the amounts the Debtors would otherwise be committed to pay to the vendors for postpetition services; - the ability to assume and, if necessary, assign executory vendor contracts in most circumstances without disputes as to intellectual property or other rights that the vendors may otherwise be capable of asserting; and - resolution of miscellaneous individual and, in some cases, long running disputes with certain of the vendors.
+- A release of the \$497,000,000 approximately \$419,000,000 in monetary defaults under the executory contracts and all other claims that the vendors may have against the Debtors; - waiver of all cure costs under the executory contracts that the Debtors might otherwise be obligated to satisfy in full under the provisions of the Bankruptcy Code; - waivers of certain termination fees relating to executory contracts the Debtors' desired to terminate to dramatically reduce operating costs going forward; - transfers of title to certain land, segments, systems, and systems upgrades as to which the Debtors did not previously possess title or as to which title was disputed; - reductions aggregating \$24,500,000 in calendar year 2002 in the amounts the Debtors would otherwise be committed to pay to the vendors for postpetition services; - the ability to assume and, if necessary, assign executory vendor contracts in most circumstances without disputes as to intellectual property or other rights that the vendors may otherwise be capable of asserting; and - resolution of miscellaneous individual and, in some cases, long running disputes with certain of the vendors.